Lego Star Wars: The Helmet Collection

+Starting in 2020, Lego began releasing display-focused sets based on helmets from the Star Wars universe, starting with Boba Fett's helmet (75277), a Stormtrooper helmet (75276), and a TIE Fighter Pilot helmet (75274).
+Similar to UCS sets, Helmet Collection sets showcase the helmet on a black brick-built stand with a related plaque.

 Diorama Collection

-In 2022, Lego announced that it will be releasing three Diorama building sets from the Star Wars universe on 24 March 2022.
-They are sets #75329 Death Star Trench Run Diorama, #75330 Dagobah Jedi Training Diorama and #75339 Death Star Trash Compactor Diorama.

-In 2023, Lego announced that it will be releasing two Diorama building sets from the Star Wars universe on 1 May 2023.
-They are set #75352 Emperor's Throne Room and set #75353 Endor Speeder Chase.

-In September 2023, Millennium Falcon Holiday Diorama (set number: 40658) will be released in October 2023.
-The set consists of 282 pieces with 5 minifigures.
-The set included Lego minifigures of Rey, Finn, Chewbacca, BB-8 and Porg.

-Lego Art sets
+In 2022, Lego introduced its Diorama Collection, which intends to replicate exact scenes from the series in small, detailed display sets, beginning with three sets based on scenes from A New Hope and The Empire Strikes Back.

+Smart Brick

+At the 2026 Consumer Electronics Show, Lego officially announced and demonstrated Smart Brick, a special Lego piece with rechargeable, electronic internals that could react with certain sets using motion, color, and NFC sensing technology, as well as a corresponding line of Lego sets that utilized it.
+The first wave of sets, which were exclusively of the Star Wars theme, was released on March 1 of that year to mixed critical reception due to high pricing, poor audio quality, and only some sets including the Smart Brick itself.

+Appearances in Other Themes

-On August 1, 2020, Lego released set #31200 Star Wars The Sith under the Lego Art theme.
+On August 1, 2020, Lego released Star Wars The Sith (31200) under the Lego Art theme.
 This consists of 3,406 pieces and offers builders the option to recreate any one of the three Star Wars villains (Darth Maul, Kylo Ren, and Darth Vader) in a mosaic-like format using Lego 1x1 studs.

-Lego BrickHeadz sets

 Lego has since released 22 Star Wars themed sets under the Lego BrickHeadz theme.
 They include characters from the sequel trilogy, the original trilogy, the Clone Wars, and The Mandalorian.

-Lego Brick Sketches sets

-Sets #40391 First Order Stormtrooper and set #40431 BB-8 were released as a part of Lego Brick Sketches theme.
+The sets First Order Stormtrooper (40391) and BB-8 (40431) were released as a part of Lego Brick Sketches theme.

-Lego Mech sets

-On August 1, 2023, Lego released sets #75368 Darth Vader Mech, #75369 Boba Fett Mech, and #75370 Stormtrooper Mech.